imadelh/ML-web-app/readme.md

 sudo docker build -t flaskml .
 ```

+NB: if you have MemoryError while installing PyTorch in the container, please consider adding 2G swap to your virtual machine (https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-18-04/)

 Then after that you can run the container while specefying the absolute path to the app

 ```